Imdbn/Imdbn/README.md

 - 🎓 2nd-year student at CentraleSupélec with a passion for computer science
 - 💡 Always eager to explore new domains and technologies
 - 🎮 Video games and coding culture ignited my interest in tech
+- 💼 Aspiring to build a career in software engineering
+-
 Feel free to check out my projects and connect with me! imad.ait-ben-salah@student-cs.fr